willcforte/gtweb/README.md

 # gtweb

-Nuxt GT website for my various interests.
+Nuxt website for my GT independent study, engineering/robotics research, and other interests.